Learning to Solve Constrained Bilevel Control Co-Design Problems: Experiments

 We begin the experimental evaluation on a relatively simpler class of bilevel problems, the Bilevel Quadratic Programs (BQP).
-Both their upper and lower-level problems contain convex quadratic objective functions and only linear constraints:
+Both their upper and lower-level problems contain convex quadratic objective functions and only linear constraints.
+The upper and lower-level problems are respectively:

 We train a neural network to learn its solutions as a function of the upper-level linear objective coefficients.
 That is, in the notation of Section \ref{sec:Setting}, we have $\bm{p} \coloneqq (\bm{c},\bm{d})$.